Know your Wellness Score. Raise your score and regain your health. Take your member wellness score today.

 This includes all varieties of nuts like almonds, walnuts, pecans, cashews, pistachios, and even peanuts.

 Tip: Add nuts to every meal to get more plant protein on your plate.
 You can throw them on your salad or in your smoothie, or just add them to your plate to meet your daily goal for nuts.
-They will add a plant protein to your meal, shut down hunger, balance blood sugar, relax arterial walls and build muscle.
+Toss 1/4 cup of nuts to your smoothie to replace a scoop of ultra-processed protein powder to get more high fiber protein and healthy plant fat.
+They will add a fiber rich plant protein and heathy plant fat to your meal, satisfies your hunger, calms your cravings, stabilizes your blood sugar, relaxes arterial walls and gives you the amino acids you need to build muscle and body tissue.

 The proof